-Also noted as a continued concern, the facility is required to create individual and facility wide training plans early in the calendar year, before many of the available trainings are posted.
-This tends to lead to staff going through the motion to get the forms filled out without sufficient thought or available resources to complete the process in a meaningful manner.
-Individual training plans for administrative and clinical staff have continued for 2023.
-Newly hired clinical staff meet with the corporate training director and their clinical supervisor to review training requirements within their first year of hire, and newly hired facility directors met with the corporate training director and Regional Director to do the same.
+Individual training plans for administrative and clinical staff have continued for 2024.
+Newly hired clinical staff meet with the corporate training director and their clinical supervisor to review training requirements within their first year of hire, and newly hired facility directors met with the corporate training director to do the same.
 For the annual training plans, a similar process is implemented where the corporate training director identifies resources to meet training needs and interests.
 Additionally, the individual training plan includes a section that focuses on areas identified on an employee's performance evaluation which can be addressed through training.

 In order to continue the agency's consistency and training effectiveness, the Facility Director in addition to the corporate training director will continue to track individual staff training.
 The director and training director will continue to strive to better coordinate the agency's training plans with the individual needs of the staff and the need areas highlighted in the training needs assessments as well as the individual employee evaluations.
+Relias has the capability of creating multiple training-based reports which can be sent out to facilities to help better track trainings that are due, if this information is not already being received by facility management.
+The new Training Director will brainstorm with management at the next quarterly director's meeting on additional support that may be needed to ensure timely completion of trainings.

-In regards to Relias, agency staff had a course completion rate of 75.45% and a compliance rate of 48.26%.
+In regards to Relias, compliance rates for various facilities are listed in the table below.
 These rates are determined by using the following formulas: